aldrinjenson/blog/content/projects/simple-stable-diffusion.md

 > Mac is not idiot proof, it is smart people proof.

 Most people would just want something that works, but there would be a few people.
 Few tinkerers who really want to explore and do great things.
 Craftsmen - tinkerers who would think about taking existing pices and thinking ho they could bbe crafted upon in great creative ways.
 For them, I felt the extra features would be super useful.

+## Thoughts

+- I initially hosted the Stable-Diffusion-webUI by Automatic11111 directly in our servers.
+- Showed it to Titty Sir and he liked it and was cool to make it public.
+Titty sir is a good person.
+- Anyways, we did it so and then people strated using it for NSFW images because the model used was uncensored🙂
+- uncensored models are usually way powerful and really good at generating realistic faces and hyper realistic natural bodies, but yeah they can be used for nsfw content too.
+- By default the Automatic1111 webui used to save all images generated in the db.
+Surprised to find the patter that, the common themes were: celebrities, Gods, random descriptions of art copied from midjourney and then nsfw content.
+- Very few people tried generating nsfw, but those that did, actually tried generating a lot!

+### Issues with Automatic1111

+- Was too complex for most people.
+- Many people used it for generating images with their names.
+They didn't really understand the power and potential of such project
+- So many feature, with little to no description on hwo to use them!(In the project's defence, it was meant for people who were already familiar with stable diffusion concepts).
+Hence wasn't suitable for a lot of people because they find it too hard to use
+- Had a bug where if you hit the Generate button without any prompt, then by default it generates random images and multiple of these were NSFW.

+## So,

+The model I used was one called Deliberate.
+It was the most rated and downloaded model in civitai during that time.
+It was really good at generating faces and any general purpose art for that matter.
+This is the model which caused issues:)

+As soon as a friend called me up and informed about the bug, I called up Titty sir, told him as well and we decided to replace deliberate with a pixar based model.
+This model works, but was definitiely less impressive.
+Almost like how chatGPT got nerfed out, this one was weak, but yes no more NSFW content.

+But now there's the issue of the ui being complex.

+The solution was simple.
+Build something new from scratch.
+Well, that's exactly what I did.